History of New South Wales: 1788: Establishment of the colony

-The British claim remained theoretical until January 1788, when Arthur Phillip arrived with the First Fleet to found a convict settlement at what is now Sydney.
-Phillip, as Governor of New South Wales, exercised nominal authority over all of Australia east of the 135th meridian east between the latitudes of 10°37'S and 43°39'S, which included most of New Zealand except for the southern part of South Island.

-The First Fleet of 11 vessels carried over a thousand settlers, including 778 convicts (192 women and 586 men).
-A few days after arrival at Botany Bay the fleet moved to the more suitable Port Jackson where Phillip established a settlement at the place he named Sydney Cove (in honour of the Secretary of State, Lord Sydney) on 26 January 1788.
-This date later became Australia's national day, Australia Day.
+The colony of New South Wales was established with the arrival of the First Fleet of 11 vessels under the command of Captain Arthur Phillip in January 1788.
+It consisted of more than a thousand settlers, including 778 convicts (192 women and 586 men).
+A few days after arrival at Botany Bay the fleet moved to the more suitable Port Jackson where a settlement was established at Sydney Cove on 26 January 1788.
 The colony was formally proclaimed by Governor Phillip on 7 February 1788 at Sydney.
-Sydney Cove offered a fresh water supply and a safe harbour, which Phillip famously described as:
+Sydney Cove offered a fresh water supply and a safe harbour, which Phillip described as being, 'with out exception the finest Harbour in the World [...]
+Here a Thousand Sail of the Line may ride in the most perfect Security'.

+The territory of New South Wales claimed by Britain included all of Australia eastward of the meridian of 135° East.
+This included more than half of mainland Australia.
+The claim also included "all the Islands adjacent in the Pacific" between the latitudes of Cape York and the southern tip of Van Diemen's Land (Tasmania).
+In 1817, the British government withdrew the extensive territorial claim over the South Pacific, passing an act specifying that Tahiti, New Zealand and other islands of the South Pacific were not within His Majesty's dominions.
+However, it is unclear whether the claim ever extended to the current islands of New Zealand.

 Governor Phillip was vested with complete authority over the inhabitants of the colony.
 Enlightened for his Age, Phillip's personal intent was to establish harmonious relations with local Aboriginal people and try to reform as well as discipline the convicts of the colony.
 Phillip and several of his officers—most notably Watkin Tench—left behind journals and accounts of which tell of immense hardships during the first years of settlement.
 Often Phillip's officers despaired for the future of New South Wales.
 Early efforts at agriculture were fraught and supplies from overseas were scarce.
 Between 1788 and 1792 about 3,546 male and 766 female convicts were landed at Sydney—many "professional criminals" with few of the skills required for the establishment of a colony.
 Many new arrivals were also sick or unfit for work and the conditions of healthy convicts only deteriorated with hard labour and poor sustenance in the settlement.
 The food situation reached crisis point in 1790 and the Second Fleet which finally arrived in June 1790 had lost a quarter of its 'passengers' through sickness, while the condition of the convicts of the Third Fleet appalled Phillip.
 From 1791, however, the more regular arrival of ships and the beginnings of trade lessened the feeling of isolation and improved supplies.